AlifSrSE/Alif_Rahman/README.md

 ```

-Make sure `appId` is also a unique string suitable for deployment, e.g., `'alifdev-github-pages'`.
+Make sure `appId` is also a unique string suitable for deployment, e.g., `'Alif_Rahman-github-pages'`.

 3. **Deploy the project:**